 - Furnace, water heater and other appliance issues.

-- Caulking gaps in the kitchen and bathroom.
+- Caulking issues in the kitchen and bathroom.

-- Door and window inspection that can identify larger problems.
+- Door and window inspection that may identify larger issues.

 - Ensure that all electrical systems are properly functioning.